Kindleinwiegen: Reformation

-Counter reformation
+Counter-Reformation

 There was throughout the centuries considerable variation concerning the details of the ceremony.
-Even in regions that remained staunchly catholic, as the Counter reformation took hold there was a reaction against some of the Medieval jollity of the earlier celebrations, and the image of Jesus tended to be removed from the crib and placed instead on the altar, which was felt to be more respectful.
+Even in regions that remained staunchly catholic, as the Counter-Reformation took hold there was a reaction against some of the medieval jollity of the earlier celebrations, and the image of Jesus tended to be removed from the crib and placed instead on the altar, which was felt to be more respectful.